The Power of Matching for Online Fractional Hedonic Games

-The first significant connection between MWMs and welfare maximization in FHGs is that the former yields a $\frac 12$-approximation for the latter.
-In \Cref{sec:offlinematchingbound}, we show a very instructive alternative proof of this theorem originally shown by \citet{FKMZ21a}.
-Our argument establishes the connection between MWM and FHGs via random matchings.
-More precisely, it is easy to see that the social welfare of the MWM is at least as much as the sum of the social welfare of random matchings on an arbitrary partition of the agents.
-Furthermore, we show that a random matching in a coalition is a $\frac{1}{2}$-approximation of the social welfare of the coalition.
-If we apply these arguments to the optimal partition, the theorem follows directly.
+A first significant connection between MWMs and welfare maximization in FHGs is that the former yields a $\frac 12$-approximation for the latter.
+In \Cref{app:prelimresults}, we provide an instructive alternative proof of this theorem, which was first shown by \citet{FKMZ21a}.
+Our argument establishes a connection between a uniform fractional matching, where each edge is included with probability~$\frac 1n$ and the social welfare of a coalition.
+The result then follows as the weight of a uniform fractional matching is a lower bound on the weight of an MWM\@.

 \begin{restatable}{theorem}{matchingguarantee}[\citet{FKMZ21a}] Every MWM is a $\frac 12$-approximation of social welfare in symmetric FHGs. \end{restatable}

 This implies the same guarantee for online algorithms: $c$-competitive online matching algorithms are $\frac c2$-competitive for online FHGs.
 We can use this insight to make an interesting observation: it is known that no deterministic online algorithm can achieve a competitive ratio of better than $\frac 14$ for simple symmetric FHGs \citep{FMM+21a}.
 However, there exists a \emph{randomized} online matching algorithm for MWM on unweighted graphs (i.e., maximum cardinality matching) that beats a competitive ratio of $\frac 12$ \citep{GKM+19a}, i.e., achieves a competitive ratio of $\frac 12 + 2\epsilon^*$ for some constant $\epsilon^* > 0$.
 We can apply \Cref{thm:matchingguarantee} to conclude that randomization can be utilized to beat the best deterministic algorithm in this case.